apache/openwhisk-debugger/client/README.md

 ## Attaching to an action

-You can attach to an attach on startup by passing the action name to the initial invocation.
+You can attach to an action on startup by passing the action name to the initial invocation.
 Say for example you wish to attach to an action `foo`:

 ```ShellSession
 % ./wskdb foo